lotus-0216/TTIG/README.md

-Code implementation of "HGAN: Hierarchical GAN for Text-to-Image Generation"
+Code implementation of "TTIG: Hierarchical GAN for Text-to-Image Generation"